shigeyukioba/matchernet/readme.md

 # What is MatcherNet?

+## What is it in short?
-MatcherNet is a modular and hierarchical state-space modeling platform for dynamic system identification and control.
-If you are working with a world model of high-dimensional / multi-modal / multi-scale states and observations for robotics, image processing, sensor networks, and their hybrid cases, MatcherNet may provide you a better solution.
+MatcherNet is a modular and hierarchical state-space model for dynamic system identification and control.
+If you are working with a world model of high-dimensional / multi-modal / multi-scale states and observations for robotics, image processing, sensor networks, and their hybrid cases, MatcherNet may provide you a solution better than a large state space model, a large end-to-end deep neural network, etc.

+## MatcherNet as a state space model
 MatcherNet includes Extended Kalman-filter (EKF), a non-linear extension of Kalman-filter, as a special case.
 Design a pair of observation model p( y_t | x_t ) and dynamics model p( x_t+1 | x_t ), and EKF calculates the posterior of the current state p( x_t | y_1:t ).
 For MatcherNet, divide the state variable into multiple parts x_t = (x_1t, x_2t, ..., x_kt), design dynamics models for each part, and then, MatcherNet can manage them in a parallel and principled manner.

+## MatcherNet as a controller
 MatcherNet includes system controllers, such as PID, iLQR (iLQG).
 Provide a control goal as a prior probability of the state variable, and the controller calculates the control signal that minimizes the current and future distance to the prior.

+## MatcherNet and mupti-thread computing
 MatcherNet efficiently works with multi-thread computing.
 Modular division of state-space model lower the dimensionality of each state variable, and multiple modules run in parallel in a multi-core computing environment.